Cable Upright Row: Muscle Worked, Benefits, Form

 Controlling the movement and limiting your elbows to reach the same height as your shoulders ensure you are not exerting your shoulder and potentially causing an injury.

-When it comes to upright rows, this will also help to reduce or prevent swinging the weight away from your center of mass.
+Regarding upright rows, this will also help reduce or prevent swinging the weight away from your center of mass.

-When lowering the weight, make sure your chest is proud and shoulders pulled back/together.
+When lowering the weight, ensure your chest is proud and your shoulders pulled back/together.

 Upright Cable Row Variations